 Hormones are like plant seeds.
 For that plant to grow, you need soil, sun and water.
 So, for the hormones to work optimally they need good exercise, good nutrition, and good sleep.
 All of these lifestyle interventions help your hormones function optimally.

 Alternatively general stress, emotional stress, and physical ailments all affect your hormone levels negatively.
 The more you know, the more in control you’ll be.

-You can take control of your health.
+Take control of your health.
 Your body wants to be healthy, even though right now it might not seem that way.
-Working with a nutritionist or dietitian can help you identify the foods, exercise, sleep, and supplement regimes that work best for you, so don’t wait to get back in balance and feel better.
+When you work with Gennev’s integrated care team, you will be connected with a Registered Dietitian Nutritionist who can help you identify the foods, exercise, sleep, and supplement regimes that work best for you, so don’t wait to get back in balance and feel better.

 The information on the Gennev site is never meant to replace the care of a qualified medical professional.
 Hormonal shifts throughout menopause can prompt a lot of changes in your body, and simply assuming something is “just menopause” can leave you vulnerable to other possible causes.
 Always consult with your physician or schedule an appointment with one of Gennev's telemedicine doctors before beginning any new treatment or therapy.